More about Cornerspeed

 March 2010 saw the business move to new premises with more space and prominence.

 August 2013 saw the staff numbers double.
 I took my nephew, Jack, onboard as an apprentice.
 This had been an ambition of mine.
 I had been fortunate enough to receive a truly great apprenticeship and wanted to extend that chance to a youngster also.
 Jack has grabbed the opportunity with both hands!
-Having completed his national technician training to level 2, he's gone for level 3 also.
+Having completed his national technician training to level 2, we decided he should persue his level 3 also, which he passed with flying colours.
 He's been afforded Factory training in Bologna since 2015 and is making a great Ducati technician.
 I'm proud to have him on board and more than happy to put my name to his work:

 2015 saw Cornerspeed attain its highest accolade so far.
 The nomination in 2008 was great, but during the Global dealer meeting in Sardinia, we were awarded the Ducati Service Award by Ducati UK: